classiebit/eventmie-pro-docs/resources/docs/3.0/events/repetitive-events.md

 ## Create Repetitive Event

-Repetitive event here refers to the events or classes having repetitive schedules.
-Click on <larecipe-button type="primary" size="sm" rounded>Create Event</larecipe-button> to get started. 😤
+A repetitive event is any event or class with recurring schedules.
+Click on <larecipe-button type="primary" size="sm" rounded>Create Event</larecipe-button> to get started with your recurring event setup.

 <a name="Timing"></a>

 ## Timing

-To start creating repetitive schedules, first set a time range, within which, the repetitive event is going to be held.
+To begin creating recurring schedules, first set the time range for your repetitive event.

 <br>